Ultimate Guide to Organizing, Packing, and Moving Your Kitchen

 Packing and Preparing Appliances

 So, you find yourself scrutinizing your kitchen gadgets, wrestling with the dilemma: "Should they stay or should they go?"
 Let's clear the air.
 If those appliances are modern, high-end, or equipped with must-have features, they're worth taking along.
 However, if they're dated or you're heading to an already furnished space, it might be smarter to say goodbye.
-The American Moving and Storage Association points out that hauling large appliances can significantly bump up your moving expenses.
+The American Moving and Storage Association states that hauling large appliances can significantly bump up your moving expenses.
 Therefore, balance their sentimental and functional value against the financial stakes.

 If you're moving your fridge, start the defrosting process at least two days ahead of time.
 Use sturdy tape to secure all removable parts, and wrap the entire unit in a heavy-duty moving blanket for protection.
 A study by the National Association of Professional Organizers indicates that effective labeling can speed up the unpacking process by as much as 30%.
 So, clearly mark each box with its contents and the spot it's destined for in your new home's kitchen.